Software-Knife-and-Tool/thorn/README.md

 *thorn/eth* is a work in progress.

-*thorn/mu* should build with rust 1.68 or better. *thorn-mu* builds are targeted to:
+*thorn/mu* should build with rust 1.68 or better. *thorn/mu* builds are targeted to:

 - x86-64 and AArch-64 Linux distributions
 - x86-64 and M1 MacOs X